 - actual results of operations;

 - · our level of retained cash flows;

 - our ability to make additional investments in our target assets;

 - restrictions under Maryland law;

-- the terms of our preferred stock;
+- · the terms of our preferred stock;

 - any debt service requirements;

 - our taxable income;

 - the annual distribution requirements under the REIT provisions of the Code; and

 - other factors that our board of directors may deem relevant.

 Our ability to make distributions to our stockholders will depend upon the performance of our investment portfolio, and, in turn, upon our Manager's management of our business.
 Distributions will be made quarterly in cash to the extent that cash is available for distribution.
-We may not be able to generate sufficient cash available for distribution to pay distributions to our stockholders.
+We may not be able to generate sufficient cash available for distribution to our stockholders.
 In addition, our board of directors may change our distribution policy with respect to our common stock in the future.
 No assurance can be given that we will be able to make any other distributions to our stockholders at any time in the future or that the level of any distributions we do make to our stockholders will achieve a market yield or increase or even be maintained over time.

 We make distributions based on a number of factors, including an estimate of taxable earnings.
 Dividends distributed and taxable income will typically differ from GAAP earnings due to items such as fair value adjustments, differences in premium amortization and discount accretion, and nondeductible general and administrative expenses.
 Our common dividend per share may be substantially different than our taxable earnings and GAAP earnings per share.
-Our GAAP earnings per share for the years ended December 31, 2021 and December 31, 2021 were \$0.60 and \$0.14, respectively.
+Our GAAP loss per share for the year ended December 31, 2023 was \$1.70 and our GAAP earnings per share for the year ended December 31, 2022 were \$0.60.